 One method of cleaning up the oil that has been used since the 1960s is by placing floating barriers around the oil, then setting fire to it.
 Which clears the oil but creates a devastating amount of pollution.

 Drilling for oil is an incredibly disruptive process, especially to the environment around where the drilling occurs.
 Destroying natural habitats, displacing wildlife from their home when they have to put in pipes and roads to transport the oil.

 One example is the potential effect of drilling in Alaska on the polar bear population.
 If drilling were to start there then the currently stable population could see decreases and a higher threat of extinction.

 Add Your Name To Protect the Arctic

 In the final days of the Trump administration, more oil leases were sold off in the Arctic National Wildlife Refuge (ANWR).
 These oil leases covered a total, 440,000 acres of previously protected coastal plains, meaning that it would have allowed drilling to start.

 In January, once President Joe Biden was sworn in, the sale and potential drilling were put on a temporary hold and put under review.
 We need to keep pressure on the new US government to completely put an end to drilling in the Arctic National Wildlife Refuge!
 Legislation will be introduced in the Senate & House to grant permanent protection to the Arctic National Wildlife Refuge.
 Make your voice and opinion heard and sign the petition today!

 Buy One Get One Free Offer

 Our Ocean Helper Wave Baseball Caps are currently available on a Buy One Get One Free offer!
 You can choose between a grey or a light blue baseball cap with an embroidered series of waves.

-10% of sales will be going to an amazing ocean conservation charity, meaning you will get a great quality product and know that you have helped to support our oceans.
+10% of gross profits go to amazing ocean conservation charity, meaning you will get a great quality product and know that you have helped to support our oceans.
 Read more about the causes we support here.